ashish7515/Paper-3-Implementation-Ubiquitous-Computing/README.md

    - You can update or change anything in this file based on your requirements.

 10. **Submit the Job:**
+   - To place a job on the compute nodes, we write a bash script (slrum_file) and then submit it.
+ParamShivay can then smartly handle the resource requirements based on availability.
    - Submit the job using the following command.
      ```bash
      sbatch slrum_file.sh